-When most people encounter the story of Noah and Ham they usually have one view of what happened.
-Ham looked at Noah naked and mocked or made fun of him in some way, and Noah got angry and cursed his son, Canaan.
-However, the Hebrew text used phrases that are consistently used elsewhere in scripture as euphemisms for something more nefarious.
+When most people encounter the story of Noah and Ham, they typically hold a single view of what happened.
+Ham looked at Noah naked and mocked him, and Noah became angry and cursed his son, Canaan.
+However, the Hebrew text used phrases that were consistently used elsewhere in scripture as euphemisms for something more nefarious.
 This leads to other possible interpretations that reveal why the punishment for Canaan was so harsh.

 Gen 9:22 (KJV) And Ham, the father of Canaan, saw the nakedness of his father and told his two brethren without.
 23 And Shem and Japheth took a garment, and laid it upon both their shoulders, and went backward, and covered the nakedness of their father; and their faces were backward, and they saw not their father’s nakedness.
 24 And Noah awoke from his wine, and knew what his younger son had done unto him.
 25 And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren.
 26 And he said, Blessed be the Lord God of Shem; and Canaan shall be his servant.
 27 God shall enlarge Japheth, and he shall dwell in the tents of Shem; and Canaan shall be his servant.

-If Ham simply saw his father naked and Noah’s response has in shame why did Noah responds with such ferocity?
-He could have just scolded Ham, why curse his own grandson?
+If Ham saw his father naked and Noah felt ashamed, why did Noah respond with such ferocity?
+He could have just scolded Ham; why curse his grandson?

 First, why did he curse Canaan instead of Ham?
-Ham is always referenced as “the father of Canaan”, and this is because Genesis was compiled by Moses years after the events happened.
-It seems Moses is emphasizing this to the show origins of Canaanites (descendants of Canaan), who are the inhabitants of the promised land.
+Ham is often referred to as “the father of Canaan” because Moses compiled the Genesis account years after the events occurred.
+It seems Moses is emphasizing this to show the origins of Canaanites (descendants of Canaan), who are the inhabitants of the promised land.
 These are the people that Israel is told to defeat as the execution of God’s judgment against them.
-Also, it was Canaan that was cursed and not Ham.
-One possibility is that since Noah, Ham, Shem, and Japheth and their wives were blessed when they got off the ark in Gen 9:1, Noah can’t curse what God has already blessed, so he goes after the next best thing Ham’s son.
-In Numbers chapters 22-24 when Balaam tries but fails to curse Israel for the Moabites, his reasoning is that no one can curse someone that God has already blessed, and the power of blessing and cursing is truly God’s.
-So this seems likely a biblically consistent reason.
+Also, it was Canaan who was cursed, not Ham.
+One possibility is that since Noah, Ham, Shem, Japheth, and their wives were blessed when they got off the ark in Gen 9:1, Noah can’t curse what God has already blessed, so he goes after the next best thing, Ham’s son.
+In Numbers, chapters 22-24, when Balaam tries but fails to curse Israel on behalf of the Moabites, he reasons that no one can curse someone whom God has already blessed, and the power of blessing and cursing belongs to God.
+This seems likely to be a biblically consistent reason.

 The Hebrew text says, “saw [raah](רָאָה) the nakedness [ervah](עֶרְוָה) of…”.
 This phrase is often used as an idiom for sex.
 The text also says his nakedness “was uncovered”[galah](גֶּלֶה).
-An example of nakedness being uncovered as an idiom for sex can be found in Leviticus 18:6 and Leviticus 20:17 which are about incest.
-Elements of this idiom are also used metaphorically for sex like when describing Israel’s idolatry in Ezekiel 16:36, Ez 22:10; and Ez 23:10, 18, 29.
-Idolatry is like adultery because the people were cheating on God as a wife cheats on a husband.
+An example of nakedness being uncovered as an idiom for sex can be found in Leviticus 18:6 and Leviticus 20:17, which are about incest.
+Elements of this idiom are also used metaphorically for sex, like when describing Israel’s idolatry in Ezekiel 16:36, Ez 22:10, and Ez 23:10, 18, 29.
+Idolatry is like adultery because the people are cheating on God as a wife cheats on a husband.

 Leviticus 20:17 (KJV) And if a man shall take his sister, his father’s daughter, or his mother’s daughter, and see her nakedness, and she see his nakedness; it is a wicked thing; and they shall be cut off in the sight of their people: he hath uncovered his sister’s nakedness; he shall bear his iniquity.